-Income received from capital such as interest on savings is treated as applicable capital from the day it is due to be paid.
+The exception to this is income received from capital such as interest on savings, which is treated as applicable capital from the day it is due to be paid.

 When capital is held in a currency other than sterling, the value is calculated after the deduction of any banking charge or commission payable for converting that capital into sterling has been made.